Want to swap your two wheels for four? If you’re thinking about hitting the Dutch roads, read our complete guide to buying a car in the Netherlands.

 Another thing that makes new cars more expensive?
 BPM tax.
 The first owner of a new car (or one which has just been imported to the Netherlands) must pay the BPM tax (Bijzondere Verbruiksbelasting van Personenauto’s) to register the vehicle in their name.

 But if the sky’s the limit, why not go ahead and get yourself a Tesla?
-There’s eight showrooms in the Netherlands and, as mentioned earlier, that electric car will put you on the priority list for a parking permit.
+There are eight showrooms in the Netherlands and, as mentioned earlier, that electric car will put you on the priority list for a parking permit.

 Buying a used car in the Netherlands